eelorenz/pipedict/README.md

 Browser dictionary of pipe smoking related terms

 Purpose: When participating in pipe forums, it's annoying to constantly have hobby-specific terms flagged as misspelled.
-By adding the following terms to your browser dictiionary, peace is restored.
+By adding the following terms to your browser dictionary, peace is restored.

 Instructions for use: